-This is a Fact sheet about general complaints against schools.
-It should be read together with our general information booklet about our service.
+This is a Factsheet about general complaints against schools.
+It should be read together with our general information available here.

 If your complaint is about school admissions, school exclusions or special education needs, we have produced separate, specific fact sheets covering these topics.

 As the next section explains, the Ombudsman’s role in respect of complaints about schools is very restricted.
 Whilst he can sometimes look into complaints about the actions of an authority in respect of the administrative operation of a complaints or review procedure, this would not include a consideration of the substantive issues giving rise to the complaint.